sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Take one of the previous actions and additionally place the device in a watch list to monitor the device more closely for potential risks.

 <a href="" id="codeintegrityenabled"></a>**CodeIntegrityEnabled**
-When code integrity is enabled, code execution is restricted to integrity verified code.
+<p style="margin-left: 20px">When code integrity is enabled, code execution is restricted to integrity verified code.</p>

-Code integrity is a feature that validates the integrity of a driver or system file each time it is loaded into memory.
-Code integrity detects whether an unsigned driver or system file is being loaded into the kernel, or whether a system file has been modified by malicious software that is being run by a user account with administrator privileges.
+<p style="margin-left: 20px">Code integrity is a feature that validates the integrity of a driver or system file each time it is loaded into memory.
+Code integrity detects whether an unsigned driver or system file is being loaded into the kernel, or whether a system file has been modified by malicious software that is being run by a user account with administrator privileges.</p>

-On x64-based versions of the operating system, kernel-mode drivers must be digitally signed.
+<p style="margin-left: 20px">On x64-based versions of the operating system, kernel-mode drivers must be digitally signed.</p>

-If CodeIntegrityEnabled = 1 (True), then allow access.
+<p style="margin-left: 20px">If CodeIntegrityEnabled = 1 (True), then allow access.</p>

-If CodeIntegrityEnabled = 0 (False), then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If CodeIntegrityEnabled = 0 (False), then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
 -   Disallow access to HBI assets